 Kafka Producer Design

-A Apache Kafka® producer works by writing directly to a Kafka broker.
+A producer is a client application that publishes data to a Kafka cluster.
+A Kafka producer works by writing messages directly to topics in a Kafka broker.
 The sections in this topic describe how producers are designed to enable load balancing and asynchronous send operations.

 Producer load balancing